nilsa-f/my_guessing_game/Readme.md

  Thank you for your time!
 #-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*

-**The guessinggame.sh contains the following number of lines:
+**The guessinggame.sh contains the following number of lines:21

-**The date is:Wed Mar 31 21:41:47 +04 2021
+**The date is:Wed Mar 31 23:39:23 +04 2021